rssys/snowcat/doc/artifact_evaluation.md

 ### Access the data

-**Dear reviewers, we are happy share a VM that already stores all the data to save your time.
-Please leave us a comment on hocrp if you need.**
+**Dear reviewers, we provide a VM in which the data is already downloaded and ready for verification to reviewers.
+How to access it is explained as a comment on hotcrp.**

 There are generally two ways to download them.